open-connectome-classes/StatConn-Spring-2015-Info/README.md

 ## Syllabus
-### (all articles available here: https://drive.google.com/folderview?id=0By_9m7n8XhYKN0o4cHZNbHNWbTg&usp=sharing)
-### please read article before class
-### for each lecture, here i list the questions we will try to answer, and the background required background reading.
+for each lecture, here i list the questions we will try to answer, and the background required background reading.

   * 1/27: What's a Graph?
 What's a Brain-Graph?
 [Euler1735